How Denton Pet Owners Can Prepare Themselves For Tick Season

 - Permethrin sprays.
 Permethrin sprays can be sprayed on pet owner’s shoes in hopes of bringing fewer ticks inside the house.

 - Securing Professional Help

-Adams Exterminator Company can help you protect your yard from ticks.
+Adams Exterminator, a tick control company in Denton, can help you protect your yard from ticks.
 If you live in Denton and are concerned about ticks in your yard, we’re here to help.
 We want to keep you and your pets safe.

 Our professionals will use their knowledge and expertise to reduce tick activity.
 We offer different levels of services for your home: Home Guardian and Home Guardian+.
 Contact us to learn more about our programs and how we can help you.